Yagutil Mishiev: Biography

-Yagutil Mishiev was born in Qırmızı Qəsəbə (English: Red Town, also known as Krasnaya Sloboda - a village and municipality in the Quba Rayon of Azerbaijan, USSR).
-In 1943 he was sent to study teachers courses and started teaching at the age of 16.
+Yagutil Mishiev was born in Qırmızı Qəsəbə (English: Red Town, also known as Krasnaya Sloboda, a village and municipality in the Quba Rayon of Azerbaijan, USSR).
+In 1943, he was sent to study teachers courses and started teaching at the age of 16.
 In 1944, he completed a diploma program using distance learning with a degree from The Kuban Pedagogical College, Kuba, Azerbaijan.
 In 1945, while working at a school, he started a math degree at the Kuban Pedagogical Institute.
 In 1947, he attained a diploma of a teacher of physics and mathematics.

 From 1943 to 1951, he helped the board of the municipality of Kuba, Azerbaijan to prepare documents to award a medal to those who worked on the labor front of World War II.
 The medal is called Doblisneye Trud, valiant work during World War II from 1941–1945.

-In 1946, he was asked by the head of the Kuba military enlistment office to complete a census of veterans in order to be able to award them the medal entitled For the Victory Over Germany in the Great Patriotic War 1941–1945.
+In 1946, he was asked by the head of the Kuba military enlistment office to complete a census of veterans to be able to award them the medal entitled For the Victory Over Germany in the Great Patriotic War 1941–1945.
 In 1951, the Mishiev family moved to Derbent, a city in the Dagestan Republic of Russia.

 In 1997, Mishiev immigrated to Israel and settled in Rishon LeZion.

 Mishiev died on 2 April 2024, at the age of 97.

 Pedagogic and literary career

 From 1954, Yagutil Mishiev worked as a teacher of mathematics in The School for Working Youth, also titled School No. 1.
 In 1963, he got a master's degree of a math teacher from Dagestan State University.
 For many years, Mishiev worked as the director of the Museum of Regional Studies.
-Mishiev also collected unique materials of the history of the city.
+Mishiev also collected unique materials on the history of the city.
 From 1976 to 1991, Mishiev worked as the principal of School No. 11 in Derbent.
 From 1991 to 1997, Yagutil Israelovich Mishiev worked as a chief specialist in the City Department of Education.

 In Israel, Mishiev has written several books about the history and the historical architectural monuments of the city of Derbent.
 His titles include A Long Road of 5000 Years and Derbent and World Civilization.
 Also, he wrote a Russian-English Dictionary of Mathematical Terms.
 That work was written for pupils, students, teachers and parents.
 A book Our Roots, Mishiev wrote a record of his family and their doings.
 His latest book, Only memory does not get old was devoted to the history of Jewish civilization.